awsdocs/amazon-elasticache-docs/doc_source/memcache/BestPractices.LoadBalancing.md

 The ElastiCache Memcached Java client is based on the open\-source spymemcached Java client, which has consistent hashing capabilities built in\.
 The library includes a KetamaConnectionFactory class that implements consistent hashing\.
 By default, consistent hashing is turned off in spymemcached\.

+For more information, see the KetamaConnectionFactory documentation at [KetamaConnectionFactory](https://github.com/RTBHOUSE/spymemcached/blob/master/src/main/java/net/spy/memcached/KetamaConnectionFactory.java)\.

 ## Consistent Hashing Using PHP<a name="BestPractices.LoadBalancing.PHP"></a>

 The ElastiCache Memcached PHP client is a wrapper around the built\-in Memcached PHP library\.
 By default, consistent hashing is turned off by the Memcached PHP library\.